derrickorama/gulp-chromex-manifest/README.md

 ## What this does

 * Copies the name, version, and description from your package.json file over to your manifest.json file (keeps them up-to-date)
+* Will use the "title" property of your package.json for the manifest "name" property if available

 ## Install